Quick reference for terms you’ll see in the docs and dashboard.Documentation Index

 One of three deployment regions:

 us-east-1, europe, asia-pacific.
 A project is bound to a region at creation.
-See regions.Worker
+See regions.Session

 Session

-One viewer’s connection to one streaming worker.
+One viewer’s connection to your stream.
 Has a lifecycle: requesting → queued → connecting → streaming → disconnected.
 See session lifecycle.

 Queue